-Anyone searching for assistance with PTSD or TBI yourself or if you have a family member or friend who is suffering, I hope this page can help you find the steps to start living a Free life with purpose, passion and love for each other.
+If you, a family member or friend is suffering from PTSD or TBI, I hope this page can help you find the steps to start living a Free life with purpose, passion and love for each other.

 First of all, if you or a Veteran you know are in an emotional crisis, please contact the National Suicide Hotline at 800-273-TALK (8255) and press 1 for Veterans.
 For more information or to speak with the Indianapolis VA Suicide Prevention Coordinator please call 317-988-3213.

 FREE Hyperbaric Oxygen Chamber Treatments (HBOT) For Hoosier Veterans who have been diagnosed with PTSD or TBI !!
 Volunteer Now as it’s FREE!!!